yunuseozer/calculator/README.md

 A bug occurs sometimes where there are too many API calls at the same time causing unpredictable behavior.

+### Social Media Templates :

+The social media links currently are only filled out to tweet out "Hello World".
+This needs to be edited.

+### Cool Climate Pledge :

+The Cool Climate Pledge API still needs to be implemented.

 ## Available Scripts